 Read MoreP-5 Innovation Funds aim to build up the power of community-driven Innovation to meet the emergent needs of families in King County.
-Apply by October 3, 2025 by 2 pm Pacific (Round 2); January 23, 2026 by 2 pm Pacific (round 3).
+Apply by September 11, 2026 by 2 pm Pacific (round 3).

 Read MoreDeveloped in partnership between Front & Centered, the Washington State Department of Transportation (WSDOT) and community allies, the projects funded by this grant will focus on innovative, community-led solutions aimed at reducing carbon emissions, increasing accessibility, and building lasting, equitable transportation infrastructure.